 May contain errors — check source documents for definitive information.

-The Cyber Extortion and Ransomware (Reporting) Bill would require certain UK companies to report any cyber extortion or ransomware attack to the Government within a defined timeframe.
-The report must include details of the attack and whether any payments were made to attackers.
-The aim is to improve national cyber resilience, and the Bill is currently at the 2nd reading in the Commons.
+The Bill would require certain companies to report cyber extortion or ransomware attacks to the Government within a set time after an incident.
+The reports must include details of the attack and any payments made to attackers.
+The goal is to improve government awareness and response to cyber threats.

 Generated 21 February 2026